sysagnostic/website/content/english/blog/isolating-postgres-instances.md

 Unfortunately, the terms "nice value" and "priority" are sometimes used interchangeably, which can get quite confusing.
 For example, the `renice` command refers to the nice value as "priority", and in classical resource limits, the two terms are even more conflated.

 Classical resource limits also include limits for both nice value and priority, to be applied at the user session level.
-With `ulimit`, you can set a limit called "scheduling priority" (`-e`), which setting limits the maximum priority of any processes started in scope of the affected session.
-In `limits.conf`, however, there are two limits one may define: `priority` and `nice`.
-If a hard limit for `priority` is set, it is interpreted and set as the nice value for all affected processes directly, which in turn affects scheduling priority as usual.
-In case a hard limit for `nice` is set, it changes the scheduling priority limit (`-e`) that eventually forms the maximum niceness the user can set for its processes.
+With `ulimit`, you can set a limit called "scheduling priority" (`-e`), which limits the maximum priority of any processes started in scope of the affected session.
+In `limits.conf`, however, you can define two different limits: `priority` and `nice`.
+If you set a hard limit for `priority`, it is interpreted and set directly as the nice value, which in turn affects scheduling priority as usual.
+If you set a hard limit for `nice`, it changes the scheduling priority limit (`-e`) that ist the maximum priority users can set for their processes.

-Database session prioritization is feasible via adjusting the nice value of its client backend process.
-You can also adjust the nice value of the `postgres` process, the parent of all other processes in the PostgreSQL instance.
+By adjusting the nice value of a PostgreSQL client backend process, you can prioritize the given database session over others.
+You can also adjust the nice value for the `postgres` process, the parent of all other processes in the PostgreSQL instance.
 The new nice value prioritizes that particular instance over others.

 Prioritizing disk I/O for processes is also possible in Linux via [`ionice`](https://man7.org/linux/man-pages/man1/ionice.1.html) on the command line, and via the [`ioprio_set()`](https://man7.org/linux/man-pages/man2/ioprio_set.2.html) system call programmatically, but the technique requires the kernel to use the [CFQ scheduler]( https://www.kernel.org/doc/Documentation/block/cfq-iosched.txt) for the disk devices used by PostgreSQL.
 Although using CFQ scheduler is usually feasible, it may not be the default I/O scheduler in your distribution of choice, and might just not be the best option for your particular workload.